LenaTevar/HomeoCraft/README.md

 Raw Water
 Mix a vine with a bucket of water and you will get raw water, real living water.
 It actually does something!
 It gives you cholera!

+Trying to fix the pre-post-init thing or at leats, a new way to organize it.